Pashupatinath Temple: Architecture

-This main temple is built in Newari architecture.
+This main temple is built in Newari architecture(pagoda-style).
 The two-level roofs are of copper with gold covering.
 The temple rests on a square base platform with a height of 23m 7 cm from base to pinnacle.
 It has four main doors, all covered with silver sheets.
 This temple has a gold pinnacle (peak).
 Inside are two garbhagrihas: the inner garbhagriha or sanctum sanctorum is where the idol is placed, and the outer sanctum is an open corridor-like space.